 If you’re on some types of medication, including antibiotics, magnesium may interact with these drugs or affect its absorption.

 If you have any concerns with your magnesium intake, you should speak with your doctor.

 Who should consider magnesium supplements?

-Generally, if you’re otherwise healthy, you won’t experience any real symptoms of a magnesium deficiency — loss of appetite, nausea, vomiting, fatigue, weakness — though people with certain health conditions or chronic alcoholism may, extending to muscle cramps, seizures, coronary spasms, and even personality changes.
+Generally, if you’re otherwise healthy, you won’t experience any real symptoms of a magnesium deficiency other than loss of appetite, nausea, vomiting, fatigue, weakness .People with certain health conditions or chronic alcoholism may have more serious symptoms such as, muscle cramps, seizures, coronary spasms, and even personality changes.

-So for me, magnesium supplements were an extra “feel-good” added into my daily routine that helped me feel better while exercising, improved my sleep, and relieved PMS symptoms.
+So for a person like John , magnesium supplements were an extra “feel-good” added into his daily routine that helped him feel better while exercising and sleeping.

 People at risk of a magnesium deficiency who may want to consider supplements after speaking with a doctor include: 17

 - Those with gastrointestinal diseases, including Crohn’s disease and celiac disease;

 - Those with type 2 diabetes or who are insulin-resistant;

 - Those who are older, as our gut absorbs less magnesium as we age while our kidneys also excrete more.
 18